boegel/easybuild-wiki/Configuration.md

 More examples of using environment variables to configure EasyBuild are shown in the sections below.

 ### Command line arguments

-The configuration type with the highest prededence is `eb` command line arguments, which override settings specified via environment variables or in configuration files.
+The configuration type with the highest precedence are the `eb` command line arguments, which override settings specified through environment variables or in configuration files.

 For some configuration options, both short and long command line arguments are available (see `eb --help`);
 the long options indicate how the configuration setting should be specified